Hereke made of pure silk mit Goldfäden

 A special highlight of this Hereke is its signature.
 The signature documents the production in one of the most renowned weaving workshops in Hereke.
 The signature in Arabic characters is an expression of the individuality and noble origin of this rug.

-The background of this Hereke is yellow beige.
-The border features dark red and yellow beige.
+The background of this Hereke is beige.
+The colors yellow beige and olive green dominate the overall impression.
+The border features golden beige and beige.

 Furthermore, the pattern of this exquisite Hereke has been accented by the use of gold threads.
 The gold threads create a shimmering, shiny contrast.
 The fine gold threads are not only precious, but also extremely difficult to work with and demonstrate the skill of the weavers.
 In this Hereke even the background is made of pure silk.
 Due to the thin but durable material of the weft and warp threads, a particularly fine knotting and, therefore, a particularly fine pattern is feasible.